rustyrussell/bolts/12-offer-encoding.md

 ## Rationale

 Usually an error message is sufficient for diagnostics, however there is at least one case where it should be programmatically parsable.
-A recurring offer which sets `send_invoice` can also specify a currency, which opens the possibility for a disagreement on exchange rate.
+Am offer which sets `send_invoice` can also specify a currency, which opens the possibility for a disagreement on exchange rate.
 In this case, the `suggested_value` reflects its expected value, and the sender can send a new invoice.